-- We are witnessing a world that will continue to urbanize over the next three decades-from 56 per cent in 2021 to 68 per cent in 2050.
-This translates into an increase of 2.2 billion urban residents 1.
-Some 90 per cent of urban growth is taking place in less developed regions 2, where unplanned growth is fueling the expansion of informal settlements and slums, resulting in an increase in urban poverty, inequality, and lack of adequate and affordable housing.
+- 3. We are witnessing a world that will continue to urbanize over the next three decades-from 56 per cent in 2021 to 68 per cent in 2050.
+This translates into an increase of 2.2 billion urban residents.
+Some 90 per cent of urban growth is taking place in less developed regions, where unplanned growth is fueling the expansion of informal settlements and slums, resulting in an increase in urban poverty, inequality, and lack of adequate and affordable housing.
 In other parts of the world many cities are experiencing negative growth and shrinking populations.
 Globally, more than 1.6 billion people live in inadequate housing and more than 1 billion live in slums and informal settlements.
-3 Of significance to the programme of work are the 281 million international migrants, most of whom live in urban areas, and the 55 million internally displaced persons, as per recent estimates from 2020.
-4 The World Bank estimates that 216 million people could be forced to migrate within their own countries by 2050 due to climate change if immediate action is not taken 5. - 24.4 Climate change and biodiversity loss, pandemics, armed conflicts, growing inequalities and other natural and human-made disasters, often converge in cities and surrounding territories.
+Of significance to the programme of work are the 281 million international migrants, most of whom live in urban areas, and the 55 million internally displaced persons, as per recent estimates from 2020.
+The World Bank estimates that 216 million people could be forced to migrate within their own countries by 2050 due to climate change if immediate action is not taken. - 4.
+Climate change and biodiversity loss, pandemics, armed conflicts, growing inequalities and other natural and human-made disasters, often converge in cities and surrounding territories.
 Being prepared for and overcoming these challenges is critical to transformation towards a better urban future.
 UN-Habitat will focus on pathways to transformative change and will investigate and elevate examples of cities that reached a tipping point and turned the corner by instituting innovative and progressive policies and planning regimes.
-COVID-19 has shown that substantial change is possible in the short term, such as the repurposing of public space towards soft forms of mobility such as walking and cycling, but the challenge in delivering long-term and sustainable change remains. - 24.5 Cities are hotspots for environmental and energy challenges, accounting for 60 to 80 per cent of global energy consumption, 70 per cent of global greenhouse gas emissions and more than 70 per
+COVID-19 has shown that substantial change is possible in the short term, such as the repurposing of public space towards soft forms of mobility such as walking and cycling, but the challenge in delivering long-term and sustainable change remains. - 5.
+Cities are hotspots for environmental and energy challenges, accounting for 60 to 80 per cent of global energy consumption, 70 per cent of global greenhouse gas emissions and more than 70 per cent of resource use.
+The urban poor, living in risk-prone and underserviced areas, suffer the worst consequences of climate change-related disasters and natural and human-made crises.
+UN-Habitat will support cities in reshaping urban planning solutions that are more sustainable,

-1 UN Habitat (2022) World Cities Report
+&lt;sup>1 UN Habitat (2022) World Cities Report